 - Shoppers can browse your store in their preferred languages, which creates a much better shopping experience for them.
-In fact, a Gallup survey commissioned by the European Union found that 42% of shoppers will not buy from stores that aren’t available in their native languages.
+A Gallup survey commissioned by the European Union found that 42% of shoppers will not buy from stores that aren’t available in their native languages.

 - You can reach more shoppers in the first place thanks to multilingual SEO.
-That is, you can rank your products in Google for different languages, which helps you drive more organic traffic to your store.
+You can rank your products in Google for different languages, which helps you drive more organic traffic to your store.

-However, WooCommerce doesn’t include built-in multilingual functionality, so you might be hitting some issues when it comes to how to translate WooCommerce.
+However, WooCommerce doesn’t include built-in multilingual functionality, so you might be hitting some issues regarding how to translate WooCommerce.

 Thankfully, with the right tools, you can easily create a multilingual store with zero technical knowledge required.
 And in this guide, we’re going to show you how.